Mateusz-Grzelinski/nengo-3d/README.md

   addon panels that you do not use to improve performance~~
 - [x] ~~re-test save model state and restoring connection~~
 - [ ] lines example is not working
-- [ ] allow for scrubbing data and stepping simulation even if reset is required

 ## What can be done better/differently?

+- allow for scrubbing data and stepping simulation even if reset is required
+- in color panel enum: gather attributes to static collection, so that bpy.rna does not spam with warnings and unknown type errors when not connected.
+This will fix issue when color enum changes unexpectedly when expanding network
 - communication with server - use either full rest API (for clarity) or binary format (for speed)
 - create broadcast server, so that Blender can be kept open and only receive model changes
 - interaction from Blender to model? (interactive input by slider, adding new node, ...)